Velocity Technology SEIS Fund

 Building on the success of other content streaming platforms, Next Up offers an online subscription service that provides exclusive Stand Up comedy performances.
 With new shows released every week, Next Up delivers an extensive collection of both breakthrough and well-established comedians to a dedicated audience.

 Target return and exit strategy

-The target return is £1.75 per £1 invested although this is not guaranteed.
-Exit is expected after four years, but this is not certain.
+The target return is £2.50 per £1 invested although this is not guaranteed.
+Exits are expected between four to seven years, but this is not guaranteed.
 The preferred exit strategy for subsequent companies would be to list on the AIM market, however, other exit strategies will be considered.